-Cabs are legally required to use their taxímetros (meters) by day; however, some drivers may quote a price of anywhere between $2 and $5 for a trip in town, which is usually more than if the meter was on.
+Cabs are legally required to use their taxímetros (meters) by day; however, some drivers may quote a price of anywhere between $2 and $5 for a trip in town, and $5 for a trip between the Old Town and Mariscal Sucre, which is usually more than if the meter was on.
 If you insist on drivers using a meter, they'll often relent.
 Otherwise, consider flagging down another cab.
 At night, most taxi drivers turn off their meters, and $2 is the minimum going rate.
 The minimum fare by day is $1.50.
 Short journeys will start at that and climb to about $4 for a longer trip.

 Several downloadable app services similar to Uber or Lyft – where drivers respond within a few minutes to a request – are now operating in Quito.
 The most developed is Easy Taxi.